Burley Griffin Way

 Burley Griffin Way is a New South Wales state route, is located in south eastern Australia.
 Named after the American architect Walter Burley Griffin, designer of the cities of Canberra and Griffith, the road links these two cities via Yass and Barton Highway.

 Route

 Burley Griffin Way commences at the intersection of Irrigation Way at Yoogali, in the eastern suburbs of Griffith, and heads in an easterly direction, passing through the regional towns of Yenda and Barellan, before meeting Newell Highway at Ardlethan.
-It recommences at Beckom, running east and crossing Goldfields Way through Temora, Olympic Highway at Wallendbeen, continues through Harden and eventually ends at the at-grade interchange with Hume Highway west of Bowning.
+It recommences at Beckom, running east and crossing Goldfields Way through Temora, Olympic Highway at Wallendbeen, continues through Harden-Murrumburrah and eventually ends at the at-grade interchange with Hume Highway west of Bowning.

 Economically it provides a link between the agricultural produce of the western Riverina and Murrumbidgee regions and markets such as Sydney.
 The area it passes through is one of the richest agricultural areas in Australia.
 Hence, trucks make up a significant proportion of traffic using the road.

-Some sections of Burley Griffin Way are dangerous, there have been numerous major accidents.